Ocean-Science-Analytics/scikit-maad-biosound/README.md

 - Try using shorter time intervals with Manual mode
 - Process files in smaller batches
 - Consider downsampling audio files before processing

+**Debugging multiprocessing issues**
+- Run with `python main.py --debug` to see detailed multiprocessing diagnostics
+- Shows worker creation, file distribution, and result collection
+- Helps identify where processing may be stalling

+**Monitoring processing progress**
+- Run with `python main.py --verbose` to see detailed processing steps
+- Shows spectrogram calculation, index computation, and marine corrections
+- Useful for understanding what stage each file is in

 ## For Developers